×

 When we asked people what advice they would give someone preparing to move to Costa Rica, they said:

 "Come and see for yourself before you make a commitment to moving here.
 There is a lot of hype about Costa Rica being a paradise, a cheap place to live or retire, and a safe place because it eliminated its army in 1948.
 The reality is that San Jose has a high crime rate, the iron grates on all of the houses and businesses can be off-putting - as can the security guards with loaded riffles - and it isn't a cheap place to live.
 Food, utilities and rent in certain areas of the city are quite high especially for a developing nation.
 Other issues in San Jose: air pollution from cars is pretty bad; noise pollution gets on your nerves after a while; it isn't safe to walk outside in the late evening or night; the streets, sidewalks and highways are in terrible shape; and government monopolies make it near impossible to get a cell phone and makes renting cars super-expensive because of the mandatory insurance.
-People must visit and spend a few weeks talking to people before deciding to move here," said one retiree in living in San Jose, Costa Rica.
+People must visit and spend a few weeks talking to people before deciding to move here," explained a retiree in San Jose.

 View More Answers